anvilistas/anvil-extras/docs/guides/installation.rst

 consider it unstable and not suitable for production use.

 The 'Published' version is fixed to v1.9.0 and will no longer update (because v2.0.0 includes a breaking change).
+So updating to the latest version now requires manually changing the version from 'Settings: Dependencies'.

 Install as a clone
 ------------------